elysiajs/documentation/docs/patterns/remapping.md

     )
     .get('/', ({ setupCarbon }) => setupCarbon)
 ```

-Allowing us to bulk remap a property of the plugin effortlessly, preventing the name collision of the plugin.

 By default, **affix** will handle both runtime, type-level code automatically, remapping the property to camelCase as naming convention.